esphome/esphome-docs/esphomeyaml/guides/contributing.rst

 * Try to use examples as often as possible (also while it's great to use highly accurate, and domain-specific lingo, it should not interfere with new users understanding the content)
 * When adding new files, please also add them to the ``index.rst`` file in the directory you're editing.
+* Fixes/improvements for the docs themselves should go to the ``current`` branch of the esphomedocs repository.
+New features should be added against the ``next`` branch.

 Contributing to esphomelib
 ^^^^^^^^^^^^^^^^^^^^^^^^^^